poole/hyde/_posts/2016-08-08-upgrade-your-angular.md

 }]);
 ```

-This is a straight forward service declaration of angular 1, as we were tought at the docs.
+This is a straight forward service declaration of angular 1, as we were taught at the docs.
 What do we have here?
 1. angular, please *get* module "app".
 2. please *provide* a service named "MyService".
 3. when you provide this service, use this *constructor*.